findkit/findkit/packages/docs/docs/ui/api/index.md

 - `custom: {[key: string]: string}`: Add custom translation keys

 Add a new UI translation.
 Can be used to override existing translation strings as well.
-See <Api page="ui.translationstrings">TranslationStrings</Api> for the available transtion strings.
+See available translation strings [here](https://findk.it/strings).

 See [`translations`](#translations).